loiccoyle/clinja/README.md

   --help              Show this message and exit.

 ```
 The `clinja test` subcommand is provided to help setup and test your **dynamic** source.
-It allows you to provide any values to the `dynamic` sources variables, run the dynamic.py file and will print out the results.
+It allows you to provide any values to the `dynamic` source's input variables, run the `dynamic.py` file and will print out the results.

 ##### Run jinja
 ```